cftp/Wat.tv/readme.txt

 Don’t worry, there isn’t one.
 It just works.

 = I pasted a link but no video embed appears? =
-You must paste the URL on it’s own line, and it must not be a link.
+You must paste the URL on its own line, and it must not be a link.
 The editor will sometimes auto-link the URL, and if this happens, you must unlink the URL using the editor toolbar.

 = Why is my embedded video not working? = wat.tv users can choose to prevent embedding of their uploaded video on other sites, due to broadcast restrictions or personal choice.
 In this case, you will normally see a blank or inactive player window.